sezna/nps/other/ERRORS_AND_WARNINGS.md

 This happens if you specify a script name that can't be resolved to a script.
 See the docs/examples for how you can define scripts and how they can be referenced.

+## Unable to preload module

+This happens when you use the `--require` flag and the module you specify cannot be resolved.

+### To fix:

+1. Check that you spelled the module correctly
+2. Check that the module you wish to require is require-able